Cee-lo

+Cee-lo is a gambling game played with three six-sided dice.
+The name is derived from the Chinese name for the game, which is literally the numerical sequence four-five-six (四五六 (Sì-Wŭ-Liù, sei3 ng5 luk6)).
+Although many variations exist, there are certain common rules, including the use of three dice and common roll combinations, such as rolling a four, five, and six to win, rolling a one, two, and three to lose, and other combinations which establish a point for comparison to rolls by other player(s).

 The various sets of rules can be divided into two broad categories according to how betting is handled.
 In banking games, one player serves as a banker, who covers the individual bets of the other players, each of whom competes directly with the bank.
 In non-banking games, each player has essentially equal status, and rules must exist for the players to pool their bets and attempt to win from a common pot.

 Origins and history

+The actual origins of the game are not clear; some of the earliest documentation comes from 1893, when Stewart Culin reported that Cee-lo was the most popular dice game played by Chinese-American laborers, although he also notes they preferred to play Fan-Tan and games using Chinese dominoes such as Pai Gow or Tien Gow rather than dice games.
+Gil Jacobs instead asserts the game is derived from passe-dix, with a betting system borrowed from craps.

-In 1893, Stewart Culin reported that Cee-lo was the most popular dice game played by Chinese-Americans in San Francisco, CA. The game remains popular in American inner cities, but is more prominent in various New York City neighborhoods such as Harlem, Brownsville, Crown Heights, South Bronx, and Washington Heights.
-Whereas “street craps” remains popular in other American cities such as Los Angeles, Atlanta, Chicago, and parts of the south.
+Cee-lo flourished in Harlem during the 1970s and 80s.
+The game remains popular in American inner cities, but is more prominent in various New York City neighborhoods such as Harlem, Brownsville, Crown Heights, South Bronx, and Washington Heights, whereas "street craps" remains popular in other American cities such as Los Angeles, Atlanta, Chicago, and parts of the south.
 A deadly 2019 Brooklyn shooting was linked by police to a game of cee-lo.

 Many hip hop artists have referenced the dice game "Cee-Lo" in rap songs since the 1990s.
 The references usually come from east coast rappers, including Kool G Rap, Big L, Jadakiss, Nas and Notorious B.I.G. as well as many other hip hop artists, and Cee-lo has seen a resurgence in popularity in American settings.
 A 2003 Associated Press article presented by CBS News identified Cee-lo as a fad at schools in certain areas, "played for money even by preteens".

+Alternative names

+In America it is also called "Roll-off!" and by several alternative spellings, as well as simply "Dice."
+In China it is also called "Sān Liù Bàozi" (三六豹子), or "Three-Six Leopards".
+In Japan, it is known as "Chinchiro" (チンチロ) or "Chinchirorin" (チンチロリン).
+Other regional names include: